dalitun/applications/bundle-freebsd-pfsense/README-EN.md

 ### Adjust the parameters

-With the `bundle-freebsd-pfsense.heat.yml` file, you will find at the top a section named `parameters`.
-The sole mandatory parameter to adjust is the one called `keypair_name`.
-Its `default` value must contain a valid keypair with regards to your Cloudwatt user account.
-This is within this same file that you can adjust the instance size by playing with the `flavor` parameter.
+With the `bundle-freebsd-pfsense.heat.yml` file, you will find at the top a section named `parameters`.In order to be able to deploy your stack without problems, you complete all the parameters below.This is within this same file that you can adjust the instances size by playing with `flavor_name_fw` and `flavor_name_client` parameters.

 ~~~ yaml
 heat_template_version: 2013-05-23